-REPLAY: Aldine ISD student battling terminal cancer to be sworn in as honorary police officer
+Devarjaye Daniel, 10, battling terminal cancer sworn in as Aldine ISD's honorary police officer

 HOUSTON - Devarjaye "DJ" Daniel, 10, has already exceeded his goal of being sworn into 100 law enforcement agencies, but officials and his own school district are still showing him love and support.